xccurate/File-Vault/README.md

 3.Replace PASSWORD_GOES_HERE to whatever you would like your password to be

-4.Save as, save as all files, rename it to a batchfile by renaming it vault.batchfile
+4.Save as, save as all files, rename it to a batchfile by renaming it vault.bat

 5.Run it